Quantum Visual Fields with Neural Amplitude Encoding: Our QVF Approach

 Under a sufficiently large number of i.i.d.~quantum circuit measurement shots, the conditional likelihood $p_{\boldsymbol{\theta}}(s_i^j | \Theta_i^j, \boldsymbol{z_i})$ can be approximated by a Gaussian distribution.
 This statement is supported by the Central Limit Theorem (CLT), which establishes the asymptotic normality of the sum (or average) of numerous i.i.d.~random variables with finite variance.
 Consequently, $p_{\boldsymbol{\theta}}(s_i^j | \Theta_i^j, \boldsymbol{z_i})$ can be approximated as

-where $\mathcal{L}(\cdot)$ represents the loss function that quantifies the discrepancy between the output of the circuit $V (\boldsymbol{z_i}, \Theta_i^j; {\boldsymbol{\theta}})$ and the observed physical property $s_i^j$; see the beginning of Sec.~\ref{sec:Experiments} for further details on the metrics we are using in the experiments.
+where $\mathcal{L}(\cdot)$ represents the loss function that quantifies the discrepancy between the output of the circuit $V (\boldsymbol{z_i}, \Theta_i^j; {\boldsymbol{\theta}})$ and the observed physical property $s_i^j$.
 Model training can, therefore, be formulated as maximising this conditional likelihood under a Bayesian framework.
 To ensure a smooth representation transition in the latent space, the prior distribution over \( \boldsymbol{z_i} \) is softly penalised to follow a smooth distribution; an isotropic zero-mean multivariate Gaussian distribution is a reasonable choice as adopted by Park et al.~\cite{park2019deepsdf}.
 The loss function \( L_{\boldsymbol{\theta}, \boldsymbol{z}} \), minimised via training over all learned \( W \) fields $\{s_i | i = {1, \hdots, W} \}$ with \( M \) samples per $s_i$, is formulated as: